The Importance of Crate Training During the Holidays - Happy Pet CBD

-Puppies are born with the instinct to keep their bed (or den) clean and as soon as they can toddle, they will move away from their littermates to relieve themselves.
-It’s this instinct that allows a crate to be such a valuable tool when housetraining your puppy.
-In the crate, your puppy will learn to develop more control and not relieve himself as soon as he feels the slightest urge.
-The crate, though, can be much more than a housetraining tool.
-It can be your puppy (and dog’s) den, place of security, and more.
+Puppies are born with the instinct to keep their dog bed (or den) clean, and as soon as they can toddle, they will move away from their littermates to relieve themselves.
+It’s this instinct that allows a crate to be such a valuable tool when house-training and potty training your young puppy.
+In a dog crate, your puppy will learn to develop more control and not relieve himself as soon as he feels the slightest urge.
+The crate, or kennel, can be much more than a house-training tool though.
+It can be your puppy’s (and dog’s) den, a place of security, and it can help teach your dog to cope with separation anxiety, dog training, and more.

 Puppies are going to get into trouble; after all, they don’t know the difference between your belongings and the toys you give them to destroy.
 They need to learn this.
 Curiosity isn’t just a trait of cats, either; puppies are always putting their nose into places it shouldn’t go.

-By crate training your puppy and using it through puppyhood and on into adolescence (10 to 14 months) you can both keep your puppy safe and at the same time, help prevent problem behaviors from turning into habits.
-Then, when you can supervise him, he can be out of the crate and you can teach him to ignore the kitchen trash can, the roll of toilet paper, and your shoes.
+By crate training a puppy and using it through puppyhood and on into adolescence (10 to 14 months of age) you can both keep your puppy safe and, at the same time, help prevent problem behaviors from turning into habits.
+Then, when you can supervise him, he can be out of the crate, and you can teach him to ignore the kitchen trash can, the roll of toilet paper, and your shoes.

 Place of Security

 Everyone needs a safe place.
-For you it might be your bedroom, your man cave, office, car, or even just your recliner.
+For you, it might be your bedroom, your man cave, office, car, or even just your recliner.
 We all need a place where we can relax, think, and be undisturbed.
-Your puppy needs a place like this, too, and the crate serves this purpose well.
+Your dog needs a safe space like this, too, and the crate serves this purpose well.

-In his crate, he can relax, chew on a toy, take a nap, or just think about the things going on around him.
+In his crate, he can relax, chew on a favorite toy for some playtime, take a nap, or just think about the things going on around him.
 When he goes in his crate, either at your urging or on his own, everyone should leave him alone.
 He doesn’t need faces peering at him or kids’ fingers poking through the door.
-Let him have some peace.
+Let him have some peace and allow your new dog or new puppy to create a positive association with crate time.

-Make the crate accessible to him by having it in a room where he can go to it when he needs a safe spot.
-Leave the door open, too, for the same reason.
+Make the crate accessible to him by having it in a room where he can go to it when he needs a safe spot, like the living room, family room, or kitchen.
+Leave the crate door open, too, for the same reason.

 A Safe Place

 Once your puppy (or dog) learns that the crate is a place of security, you can help him learn that it’s also a great place for him to go when he’s worried or anxious.
-When the household is too loud or busy (such as during a family get together or a party), take your puppy to his crate and give him a chew toy or a few treats.
+When the household is too loud or busy (such as during a family get-together or a party), take your puppy to his crate and give him a chew toy or a few treats so your dog can lie down and get away from the noise and chaos.
+Allowing your dog to choose to spend longer periods or short periods of time inside a safe space will help with the crate training process and give you, as a pet parent, peace of mind.

 If the neighborhood is noisy, such as on Fourth of July or New Year’s Eve, put him in his crate in an interior room away from doors and windows and turn on some background music to help him stay calm and drown out the surrounding noise.